davegreen/davegreen.github.io/_posts/2014-07-29-sccm-2012-r2-updating-and-configuring-hp-probook-6470b6570b-bios-in-a-task-sequence-part-1.md

     *No prompts</pre>
 You can tweak the file however you need, It seems the general recommendation is to remove anything you're not actively going to set, as this provides a more concise config file and makes it easier to track down issues.

-In the next part, I'll cover setting up the SCCM side of things now we are nearly ready to deploy the new settings and upgrade the BIOS. <a href="http://tookitaway.co.uk/sccm-2012-r2-updating-and-configuring-hp-probook-6470b6570b-bios-in-a-task-sequence-part-2/">Read on to Part 2</a>!
+In the next part, I'll cover setting up the SCCM side of things now we are nearly ready to deploy the new settings and upgrade the BIOS.
+[Read on to Part 2](http://tookitaway.co.uk/sccm-2012-r2-updating-and-configuring-hp-probook-6470b6570b-bios-in-a-task-sequence-part-2/)!